joshuanianji/oshuajaycalendar/README.md

 ## <a name="log"></a>Log:
 ### November 15, 2016
-Bootstrap and jQuery downloaded and added to `index.html`. `Main.js` now has an object which comtains the current gregorian year and checks if it is a leap year.
+Bootstrap and jQuery downloaded and added to `index.html`. `Main.js` now has an object which contains the current gregorian year and checks if it is a leap year.